top of page

 The Greek word for wine is SGD 3631 oinos: wine.
 It never means grape juice.

-Jesus was accused of being a drunkard by some of those who rejected him.
+Some of those who rejected him accused Jesus of being a drunkard.
 This false accusation could only be plausible if he had been seen drinking fermented wine occasionally (Lk.
 7:33-34).
 The apostle Paul recommended that Timothy drink water and use a little wine to benefit his stomach (1 Tim.
 5:23).

 Wine represents the living blood of Jesus Christ poured out on our behalf; grape juice does not.